akhilrb/travelogger/README.md

 `sudo usermod -aG video $(whoami)`

 It is probably better from a perspective of security to make a separate user with video permissions and run travelogger through that user.

+### Root permissions

+On headless installations, reading the video device requires root privileges, which is difficult for setting up cron-jobs, essentially defeating the very utility of travelogger.
+There are some workarounds to this problem:
+1. Run travelogger as root.
+But this doesn't sound very comforting.
+2. The password can be supplied using a file which is read after the password prompt, but this method is really insecure.

+Please enjoy travelogger through CLI until I find a secure workaround :)

+---